 - You can check out user-reviews and ratings online to see others' experiences.

 - Well-established security software is available from trusted brands including McAfee and Symantec.

 Make sure your firewalls are set up correctly

-- A firewall blocks dubious internet traffic and stops hackers attacking your network.
+- A firewall blocks dubious internet traffic and stops hackers from attacking your network.

-- At minimum, install a software firewall on every computer in your business.
+- At minimum, ensure there's a firewall on every computer in your business.

 - Consider adding a hardware firewall too.
 This sits between your company network and the web, providing a first line of defence.